 Peter Connors, a tax partner in the New York office, focuses his practice on cross-border transactions.

-He also has extensive experience in related areas of tax law, including asset securitization, financial transactions, corporate reorganizations, and private equity investments.
+He also has extensive experience in related areas of tax law, including financial transactions, corporate reorganizations, private equity investments and controversy matters.

 A significant portion of his practice involves tax controversy, including representation of taxpayers before the U.S. Tax Court.
 According to Chambers, he is "admired by peers for the strength of his activity in the field of cross-border transactions."